COVESA/ifex/docs/static-general-description.md

   The word Signal is interpreted by some as the transfer of a _value_ associated with a name/id for what that value represents.
-This value transfer ought to be semantically equivalent to single-argument Event, and is therefore supported that way within VSC.
+This value transfer ought to be semantically equivalent to single-argument Event, and is therefore supported that way within IFEX.
 Another interpretation is that the word Signal represents the underlying data item itself, so that value-transfers are defined as a consequence of for example "subscribing to changes of a Signal".
-In this second interpretation the Signal is represented by a Property in VSC.
-The Vehicle Signal Specification (VSS) typically uses the the second interpretation, and VSS Signals can then be represented by Properties in VSC.
-(Refer to further documentation on VSC/VSS relationship).
+In this second interpretation the Signal is represented by a Property in IFEX.
+The Vehicle Signal Specification (VSS) typically uses the the second interpretation, and VSS Signals can then be represented by Properties in IFEX.
+(Refer to further documentation on IFEX/VSS relationship).

 --------------------

 # NAMESPACE VERSIONING

-VSC namespaces can optionally have a major and minor version, specified by `major_version` and `minor_version` keys, complemented by an additional free format string named version-label.
+IFEX namespaces can optionally have a major and minor version, specified by `major_version` and `minor_version` keys, complemented by an additional free format string named version-label.